domenic/promises-unwrapping/states-and-fates.md

 - A promise is *resolved* if trying to resolve or reject it has no effect, i.e. the promise has been "locked in" to either follow another promise, or has been fulfilled or rejected.
 - A promise is *unresolved* if it is not resolved, i.e. if trying to resolve or reject it will have an impact on the promise.

-A promise can be "resolved to" either a promise, in which case it follows the promise, or to a thenable, in which case it "accepts" the thenable for later unwrapping, or to a non-promise value, in which case it is fulfilled with that value.
+A promise can be "resolved to" either a promise or thenable, in which case it will store the promise or thenable for later unwrapping; or it can be resolved to a non-promise value, in which case it is fulfilled with that value.

 ### Relating States and Fates